 Next, you need to find out how many people are interested in the product you want to sell at that moment.
 Therefore, it would be good to look up the search volume of products in the niche and see how many people are googling them.
 Here, tools like Keywords Everywhere, and Ubersuggest can really help you out.

 Besides using new tools, you can also do a simple Google search to find out whether your potential niche is popular at that moment in time.
-Just take the name of the niche and put “top blogs” beside it in the Google search bar.
+Just take the name of the niche and put “top blogs” or "top communities" beside it in the Google search bar.
 If you get a good number of results - a few hundred thousand at least - then there’s a good chance that the niche is popular.

-4. Look Into Google Ads
+4. Look into Google Ads

 This is another research technique that requires nothing but some observations.
 When you Google a niche, you should look to see if product ads pop up at the top of the results page.
 The logic here is simple: if the niche is profitable, people will advertise their products on Google.
 Just think about it, no one uses PPC advertising if they can’t make their money back.